mscw-infosec/CTFd-owl/README.md

 1. The port is randomized on each container startup.
 2. Adapted to "teams" and "users" modes.
 In "teams" mode, users of the same team will use the same container. # this is not tested or supported properly, open for PRs
-3. Unlike in BIT-NSC's version, dynamic flags have no support.
+3. Both static (plaintext or regex) and dynamic flags are supported.
 4. Multiple containers + ports per challenge.
 5. FLAG variable exported from CTFd to environment when running `docker compose up` on challenge.
 6. Everything about container (including frp) should be configured using labels in docker-compose.